bids-standard/bids-specification/src/derivatives/introduction.md

 The following sections cover additions to and divergences from [raw BIDS datasets](../glossary.md#raw-common_principles).

-[Raw BIDS datasets](../glossary.md#raw-common_principles) are data that have been curated into BIDS from a non-BIDS source.
+[Raw BIDS datasets](../glossary.md#raw-common_principles) are data that have been curated into BIDS from one or more non-BIDS sources.
 If a dataset is derived from at least one other valid BIDS dataset, then it is a [derivatives datasets](../glossary.md#derivative-common_principles).